 At the White House, Marc was the lead writer on the 2007 and 2008 State of the Union addresses, and worked closely with President Bush on hundreds of speeches, including remarks for his 2004 presidential campaign and televised addresses from the Oval Office.
 Over five years at the White House, Marc helped the President craft his public arguments on issues ranging from defense and national security, to energy, health care, taxes, trade, and economic policy.

 Before coming to the White House, Marc served as Chief Speechwriter for Secretary of Defense Donald Rumsfeld from 2001 to 2004.
 He crafted all of Rumsfeld’s major speeches during his first three years in office, and traveled 250,000 miles around the world with Rumsfeld, including his first visits Afghanistan and Iraq.

 Prior to joining the Bush Administration, Marc served as spokesman and senior policy advisor to Senate Foreign Relations Committee Chairman Jesse Helms (R-NC) from 1995-2001.
 Marc was also press secretary for the 1994 Huffington for Senate campaign in California.
 He worked for former Congressman Vin Weber (R-MN) at the think tank Empower America, and at Black, Manafort, Stone & Kelly (Burson Marsteller), the public affairs firm headed by Republican strategist Charlie Black.

-Thiessen is a graduate of Vassar College, and completed additional post-graduate studies at the Naval War College.
-He lives near Washington, DC, with his wife, Pamela, who works on Capitol Hill.
+Marc is currently a fellow at the American Enterprise Institute, and serves on the board of trustees of the Intercollegiate Studies Institute.
+He is a graduate of Vassar College, and completed additional post- graduate studies at the Naval War College.
+Marc lives in Alexandria, Virginia, with his wife, Pamela, who works as legislative director for Sen. Rob Portman (R, OH).
 They have four children.